lmu-osc/Collaborative-RStudio-GitHub/push.md

     ![](./assets/push-rstudio.png)

-2. **GitHub**: verify that your changes were integrated in your GitHub repository

     ![](./assets/push-github.png)

+2. **GitHub**: verify that your changes were integrated in your GitHub repository by refreshing your GitHub repository webpage

 ***